How to ensure you’re meeting Google +Yahoo’s bulk email sender requirements, including DMARC set up

 A clearly visible unsubscribe link and a short journey to no longer receive marketing messages are best practices.
 So, if you need to get compliant on this point, know that your deliverability score, sender reputation, and engagement with customers is likely to improve once you’ve got it in place.

-Klaviyo will implement a “list unsubscribe header”—instructions to Gmail and Yahoo to provide an unsubscribe link at the top of the email—beginning before 1 February, 2024.
-This will satisfy the “one click to unsubscribe” requirement, automatically apply to all marketing emails built in Klaviyo, and brands won’t need to configure anything.
+Klaviyo automatically implements a “list unsubscribe header”—which gives instructions to Gmail and Yahoo to provide an unsubscribe link at the top of the email.
+This satisfies the “one click to unsubscribe” requirement, automatically applying to all marketing emails built in Klaviyo, so brands do not need to configure anything for the first element.

 Requirements for all senders

-If you send to Google email accounts at all—even if you don’t regularly send 5k messages or more a day—you’ll need to adhere to some new requirements.
+If you send to Google email accounts at all—even if you don’t regularly send 5,000 messages or more a day—you need to adhere to some new requirements.

 Keep your spam rates low